mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/use-istio/index.md

     istio-ingressgateway   LoadBalancer   10.0.29.241   a682d13086ccf11e982140acb7ee21b7-2083182676.us-west-2.elb.amazonaws.com   15020:30380/TCP,80:31380/TCP,443:31390/TCP,31400:31400/TCP,15029:30756/TCP,15030:31420/TCP,15031:31948/TCP,15032:32061/TCP,15443:31232/TCP   110s
     ```

-1. Open a web browser and naviage to the external IP address for the load balancer to access the application.
+1. Open a web browser and navigate to the external IP address for the load balancer to access the application.

     For example, the external IP address in the sample output is `a682d13086ccf11e982140acb7ee21b7-2083182676.us-west-2.elb.amazonaws.com`, enabling you to access the application using the following URL: `http://a682d13086ccf11e982140acb7ee21b7-2083182676.us-west-2.elb.amazonaws.com/productpage`